jambonz/jambonz-docs/docs/jambonz.md

 - `stop-play`: an audio segment returned from dialogflow completing playing
 - `no-input`: the no input timer elapsed with no input detected from the caller

+Please refer to [this tutorial](/tutorials/#building-voicebots-using-jambonz-and-dialogflow) for a detailed example.

 ### call transfer

 Call transfer from a dialogflow bot is achieved by responding to an eventHook with event `intent` by returning a new jambonz application containing a [dial](#dial) verb.
 Of course, this should only be done if the intent is signaling a request for a call transfer.